And we know that in all things God works for the good of those who love him, who have been called according to his purpose.” ~Romans 8:28

 Just a little something to ponder …

 Please go on this journey with me and have an open heart to look for what He wants you to see in this process.
 I know it is so hard to see God in the midst of the muck.
 I’ve been there.
 You can search and search, and still feel like He left you.
 That’s just it though.
 Feelings.
 While feelings really do feel like reality, they are sometimes based in an inaccurate perception.
 Sometimes overcoming starts with the decision to trust that He’s still there.
-If you would like to continue this story, check out Part 2: The Day I Decided to Trust God.
+If you would like to continue this story, check out Part 2: Trusting God When Life Feels Out of Control.